mParticle/docs/src/pages/developers/sdk/react-native/getting-started/index.md

 }
 ```

-Please see [Identity](http://docs.mparticle.com/developers/sdk/ios/identity/) for more information on supplying an `MPIdentityApiRequest` object during SDK initialization.
+See [Identity](/developers/sdk/react-native/identity/#creating-a-request) for more information about supplying an `MPIdentityApiRequest` object during SDK initialization.

 ### Android

-1. Grab your mParticle key and secret from [your workspace's dashboard](https://app.mparticle.com/setup/inputs/apps) and construct an `MParticleOptions` object.
+1. Use the mParticle key and secret from you copied and construct an `MParticleOptions` object.

 2. Call `start` from the `onCreate` method of your app's `Application` class.
 It's crucial that the SDK be started here for proper session management.
 If you don't already have an `Application` class, create it and then specify its fully-qualified name in the `<application>` tag of your app's `AndroidManifest.xml`.